kardishcj/Partner_for_real/README.md

 The range showed the disparity in range from male to female deaths  and the summary stats reinforced this.
 Male numbers are  all together higher.
 Both groups are strongly correlated , which is expected given what they are measuring and the time frame.

+This last sentence is just to practice making a change and see if it works.